How Our Paternity Lawyers Can Help

 Paternity DNA Testing in Colorado

 With the progression of science resulting in more accurate testing, establishing paternity is easier and more reliable than in the past.
 DNA testing methods include SWAB Test and DNA Genetic Identity.
 In Colorado, a DNA test is not required to determine parentage, but it might be requested.
 Sometimes there is no reason to prove or disprove parentage, as noted in the above presumptions of paternity examples.
 The cost of a DNA test in Colorado varies and is subject to change, but it averages at about $750.
 The test results can show conclusively if a man is or is not a child’s father to a high degree of certainty.

 Paternity Statute of Limitations

 If parentage was not previously established—meaning there has not been a case where the child’s paternity was determined—then there is no statute of limitations, meaning a parent could seek to establish paternity regardless of the child’s age.

 However, if paternity was previously established, there is a limited window of time in which the finding can be contested.
 Because the laws change frequently, it is important to contact an experienced paternity attorney to find out if parentage can be contested.

 Contact Our Colorado Springs Paternity Attorneys

-For help with a paternity case in Colorado Springs and the surrounding areas, contact the Gasper Law Group today to speak to one of our skilled attorneys in a FREE initial consultation!
+For help with a paternity case in Colorado Springs and the surrounding areas, contact the Gasper Law Group today to speak to one of our skilled family law attorneys in Colorado Springs for a FREE initial consultation!
 We have experience handling complex paternity cases and will always have your and the child’s best interests in mind.